-Stop here for the first business planning session.
-That’s enough to mull over for now – and if you go away and do other things, your mind will continue to work on the problem you’ve set it.
-A good night’s sleep between this and your next business planning session (or even several!) will make your next business planning session much more productive.
+Stop here for the first session.
+That’s enough to mull over for now — and if you go away and do other things, your mind will continue to work on the problem you’ve set it.
+A good night’s sleep between this and your next business development plan session (or even several!) will make your next session much more productive.

 The Action Plan: Business Development Plan Session 2

 Now that you now where you want to go, the purpose of this business planning session is to figure out how you're going to get there, giving you a practical action plan for the next year for your small business.

 3. Set Your Priorities

-In my example in the first business planning session, the three aspects of my business that I thought were most important in terms of achieving my vision statement for next year were all closely related.
+In my example in the first session, the three aspects of my business that I thought were most important in terms of achieving my vision statement for next year were all closely related.
 Yours might not be.
 Look at the three aspects you’ve selected and rate them from most important to least important.

 4. Brainstorm Actions